 In 2009, detectives took another look at the case, and Jill submitted her DNA.
 However, nothing has resulted from either as of this writing.
-Additionally, police do not believe the poinsettia had any relevancy in this case.
+Additionally, police do not believe the poinsettia was relevant in this case.

 Billy’s parents are deceased.
 Jill Jones continues the search for her big brother.